 - Regained the endurance you need for your sport

-The type of back injury or problem you are recovering from is a factor for deciding when you can return to your sport.
+The type of back injury or problem you are recovering from is a factor in deciding when you can return to your sport.
 These are general guidelines:

 - After a back sprain or strain, you should be able to start to return to your sport within a few days to several weeks if you don't have any more symptoms.